steadylearner/Python_Tkinter_Example/README.md

 It has various methods you can use to use text or audio file as a text input source or save translated text to text or audio and reuse later.

-The ffmpeg is used with `subprocess` to turn mp3 file to wav extention because some packages used here allows different file formats.
+The ffmpeg is used with `subprocess` to turn mp3 file to wav extension because some packages used here allows different file formats.

 ```py
 subprocess.call(["ffmpeg", "-y", "-i", filepath, new_wav_filepath])